ABI-Software/ABIBook/PMR/PMR-cellmlrepositorytutorial.rst

 .. important::
    It is essential to use a Mercurial client to obtain models from the repository for editing.
 The Mercurial client is not only able to keep track of all the changes you make (allowing you to back-track if you make any errors), but using a Mercurial client is the only way to add any changes you have made back into the repository.

-For this tutorial we will *fork* an existing workspace.
+For this tutorial we will :term:`fork` an existing workspace.
 This creates new workspace owned by you, containing a copy of all the files in the workspace you forked including their complete history.
 This is equivalent to cloning the workspace, creating a new workspace for yourself, and then pushing the contents of the cloned workspace into your new workspace.

 Forking a workspace can be done using the Physiome model repository web interface.
 The first step is to find the workspace you wish to fork.
 We will use the Beeler, Reuter 1977 :term:`workspace` which can be found at: `<http://teaching.physiomeproject.org/workspace/beeler_reuter_1977>`_.

-Now click on the *fork* option in the toolbar, as shown below.
+Now click on the :guilabel:`fork` option in the toolbar, as shown below.

 .. figure:: /PMR/images/PMR-fork1.png
    :align: center